stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Developing Command-line Tools

-To create command-line tools with Go, use the [Cobra](https://github.com/spf13/cobra) framework.
+The Go standard library includes the basic elements that you need to build your own command-line tools.
+Use the [Cobra](https://github.com/spf13/cobra) framework to create command-line tools with features such as sub-commands and autocompletion.

 # Robotics and Internet of Things